 A timeless classic, The Carlyle, A Rosewood Hotel has been called home by leaders in world affairs, business, society and the arts since its debut in 1930.
-Brilliantly positioned on Madison Avenue in Manhattan's Upper East Side overlooking Central Park, it is a true New York City landmark — a showcase of great art, a purveyor of privacy and a sanctuary of luxury and refined taste.
-Guests feel truly ensconced in the elegant residential atmosphere of this unparalleled New York City luxury hotel.
+Brilliantly positioned on Madison Avenue in Manhattan's Upper East Side overlooking Central Park, it is a true New York City landmark.
+The venue showcases great art and is a purveyor of privacy.
+Guests here feel truly ensconced in the elegant sanctuary of this unparalleled New York City venue.

 Reputedly named for British essayist Thomas Carlyle, the 35-story hotel, designed by the architectural firm of Bien & Prince, was completed in 1930.
 A newspaper account of the time described the design as a "diversified setback style," which provides private terraces for some guest rooms and suites.

 Despite the much-altered Manhattan skyline during the past 75 years, The Carlyle continues to dominate the Upper East Side over which it presides.
 The Carlyle's guest list reads like a "Who's Who" of world business and entertainment affairs.
 Every American president since Truman has visited.
 Its rich history includes visiting Royals and heads-of-state-HRH, The Prince of Wales; the late Diana, Princess of Wales; their Majesties, the Kings and Queens of Denmark, Greece, Spain and Sweden have all visited.